restify/node-restify/docs/api/plugins.md

 is a simple heuristic for protecting against event loop contention between requests causing unacceptable latencies.

-The custom response is optional, and allows you to specify your own response and status code when rejecting incoming requests due to too many inflight requests.
+The custom error is optional, and allows you to specify your own response and status code when rejecting incoming requests due to too many inflight requests.
 It defaults to `503 ServiceUnavailableError`.